taesoobear/IPCDNNwalk/README.md

-# Fast and Flexible Multilegged Locomotion Using Learned Centroidal Dynamics
+# Fast and Flexible Multilegged Locomotion Using Learned Centroidal Dynamics, in proc.
+ACM SIGGRAPH 2020
+# Adaptive Tracking of a Single-Rigid-Body Character in Various Environments, In proc.
+ACM SIGGRAPH ASIA 2023

 Target platform
 =